-This TSS has been informed by some key rule changes that have occurred since our last TSS.
-The Australian Energy Market Commission's (AEMC) Final Rule Change Access, pricing and incentive arrangements for Distributed Energy Resources1 removed the prohibition on networks from developing pricing options for energy exported to the grid.
-Export pricing is optional for each network, but it is a requirement to develop and include an export tariff transition strategy as part of the TSS.
-The final rules also introduced a requirement for no mandatory assignment to export pricing by networks until 1 July 2025 for existing customers.
-This restriction does not prevent networks from conducting export pricing trials before that date, where customers can opt-in to export tariffs for the period of the trial.
+This TSS has been informed by some key Australian Energy Market Commission's (AEMC) rule changes occurring since our last TSS.
+The AEMC's Final Rule Access, pricing and incentive arrangements for Distributed Energy Resources1 removed the prohibition on networks from developing pricing options for electricity exported to the grid.
+Export pricing is optional for each network, however a requirement was included to develop and include an export tariff transition strategy as part of the TSS.
+The final rule also introduced a requirement for no mandatory assignment to export pricing by networks until 1 July 2025 for existing customers.
+This does not prevent networks from conducting export pricing trials before that date, where customers opt-in to export tariffs for the trial period.

 This TSS does not propose to introduce any mandatory export tariffs for our customers in the 2024-29 period.
-Instead, we will work with NT retailers and the government to develop and test innovative tariffs through opt in trials, to understand the customer experience and available network benefits of these tariffs in an NT context prior to their potential deployment in any future TSS.
+Instead, we will work with NT retailers and the government to develop and test innovative tariffs through opt-in trials to understand the customer experience and available network benefits in an NT context prior to including these in any future TSS.

-The AEMC's final rules for the Integrating Storage in the NEM rule change also provides useful clarification that batteries will continue to be charged distribution use of system fees.2 Participants with battery storage who choose to connect to our distribution network will receive a Direct Control Service tariff or a storage tariff trial option, where offered.
+The AEMC's final rules for the Integrating Energy Storage Systems into the NEM rule change also provides useful clarification that energy storage (e.g., batteries) will continue to be charged distribution use of system fees.
+2 Participants with batteries who choose to connect to our distribution network will receive a Direct Control Service tariff or storage tariff trial option, where offered.